Dr. Guha Manogharan

 Santosh Reddy Sama

-Santosh is a first year Master of Science (MS) student in the Department of Mechanical Engineering at Penn State.
-He got his bachelor’s degree along with Honors in Mechanical Engineering from Indian Institute of Technology Hyderabad in India, where his main focus was on studying design aspects of mechanical structures, especially using Finite element analysis.
-As a part of SHAPE lab, he is currently working on developing the design rules for the fabrication of sand-molds using binder jetting additive manufacturing methods for optimal sand casting performance.
-Santosh believes that a comprehensive skill in design accompanied by adroitness in the avenue of manufacturing would have a potential for significantly impacting technology in this vital stage of advancements in engineering.
+Santosh is a second year Master of Science (MS) student in the Department of Mechanical Engineering at Penn State.
+He is also pursuing Master’s program in Additive Manufacturing and will be one of the first ones to get the degree at Penn State.
+He got his bachelor’s degree along with Honors in Mechanical Engineering from Indian Institute of Technology Hyderabad in India, where his main focus was on studying design aspects of mechanical structures, especially using Non Linear Finite element analysis.
+As a part of SHAPE lab, he is currently discovering the effect of complex fluid channels in the fabrication of sand-molds using binder jetting additive manufacturing technology for optimal sand casting performance.
+Santosh believes that a comprehensive skill in design accompanied by adroitness in the avenue of trending manufacturing techniques would have a potential for significantly impacting technology in this vital stage of advancements in engineering.

 |Gregory Bicknell is a Master’s of Science student in the Department of Mechanical Engineering at Penn State.
 Greg grew up in Connecticut and got his Bachelor’s of Science degree in Mechanical Engineering from the University of Connecticut.
 Greg’s research interests include hybrid manufacturing, design for additive manufacturing, and additive manufacturing applications in the aerospace industry.
 In his free time, Greg enjoys reading science fiction and fantasy novels, playing the bass trombone, epee fencing, and hiking.|